-The fuel system on your Pursuit has one fuel tank.
-The fuel tank is mounted in the center of the bilge and has one or two withdrawal lines equipped with anti-siphon valves where the fuel lines attach to the fuel tank.
+Fuel withdrawal lines are equipped with anti-siphon valves where the lines attach to the fuel tanks.
 These valves prevent gasoline from siphoning out of the fuel tank should a line rupture.
-Single engine boats use one fuel withdrawal line.
-Twin engine boats use two fuel withdrawal lines, one for each engine.

 DO NOT REMOVE THE ANTI-SIPHON VALVES FROM THE SYSTEM.
 SHOULD AN ANTI-SIPHON VALVE BECOME CLOGGED, CLEAN AND REINSTALL OR REPLACE.
 IF A FUEL LINE SHOULD LEAK, ANTI-SIPHON VALVES PREVENT A SUBSTANTIAL AMOUNT OF FUEL FROM FLOWING INTO THE BILGE.
-ANTI-SIPHON VALVES ARE REQUIRED, BY THE U.S. COAST GUARD, TO BE INSTALLED IN ALL BOATS EQUIPPED WITH GASOLINE ENGINES.
+ANTI-SIPHON VALVES ARE REQUIRED, BY THE U.S. COAST GUARD, TO BE INSTALLED IN ALL BOATS EOUIPPED WITH GASOLINE ENGINES.